Abhinandan-Sah/DevConnect/README.md

 # 🚀 DevConnect - Developer Matchmaking Platform

-DevConnect is a Tinder-inspired matchmaking platform exclusively for developers to connect, collaborate, and network based on their skills and interests. #devconnect
+DevConnect is a Tinder-inspired matchmaking platform exclusively for developers to connect, collaborate, and network based on their skills and interest. #devconnect

 🔗 **Live Demo: 154.12.158.12
 📂 **GitHub Repository:** [https://github.com/Abhinandan-Sah/DevConnect](https://github.com/Abhinandan-Sah/DevConnect)